-1. Any student not in attendance for more than fourteen (14) consecutive calendar days, including holidays and scheduled or emergency closures less than 5 days, may be terminated from the program and issued a grade of "W" (withdrawn) for the current course(s) attempted.
-Students can appeal this decision by submitting a written statement explaining the circumstances that led to the excessive number of absences.
+1. Any student not in attendance for more than fourteen consecutive calendar days, including holidays and scheduled or emergency closures less than 5 days, will be terminated from the school.
+Students can appeal this decision by submitting а statement explaining the circumstances that led to the excessive number of absences.
 The statement must be submitted to the Campus President within two (2) class days from the date of which the student was withdrawn.
 All appeals will be responded to within ten (10) business days of receipt by the school.
 The decision of the Campus President regarding whether to allow the student to remain enrolled is final.
 If the student is allowed to remain then the academic department and registrar will determine the schedule for proceeding with the courses in their respective program.